RutledgePaulV/django-commands/README.md

 ```

 ### Create Command Handler
-Inside one of your custom apps, create a file `commands.py`
+Inside your custom apps where you want to use commands, create a file `commands.py`

-Inside of that file:
+Inside of that file you define your logic for all the commands you want available for that application.
+I've given
+a simple example below.

 ```python
 from commands.base import *